oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 This Tutorial has been developed at the Institute for Geoinformatics, University of Münster.
 Authors are Jaskaran Puri (main idea, technical tutorial) with contributions from Sandhya Rajendran, Thomas Kujawa and Albert Remke.

 You are free to use, alter and reproduce the tutorial (H5P content) under the terms of the CC-BY-SA 4.0 license.
-The Jupyter notebook can be used under the terms of the MIT license.
-Please see the [full license terms]
+Any code provided with the tutorial can be used under the terms of the MIT license.
+Please see the [full license terms](https://github.com/oer4sdi/OER-spatial-data-streaming/blob/main/LICENSE.md).

 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.